ApolloTang/wf--survivejs-webpack5/p068b--11.1-11.2--babel-loader--ie11/README.md

-## Webpack need to know it is targeting web, it also nee to emmiting ES5 syntax
+## Webpack needs to know it is targeting web, it also needs to emmit ES5 so it can run on IE11

 Try the following, but there still more problem: